In a Nutshell:

 We regard this one as a swing and a miss, and in the following sections, we’ll tell you exactly why.
 Make no mistake, this chair gets some things right and has many well-implemented features.

-Sometimes though, features can be combined in unfortunate ways that make the design as a whole a failure, and in our view, that’s what we see here.
-Let’s take a closer look at how and why we reached that conclusion and see if you agree or disagree with our thinking.
+Sometimes, though, features can be combined in unfortunate ways that make the design a failure, and that’s what we see here.
+Let’s examine how and why we reached that conclusion and see if you agree or disagree with our thinking.

-Although this chair looks a lot like most of the other massage chairs on the market today, Titan/Osaki did take the step of making it available in your choice of black, brown, or taupe.
-So while it will tend to stick out unless your home is decorated with a futuristic or sci-fi theme, it’s at least fairly easy to blend it with the prevailing color scheme in your home, and that’s a plus.
+Although this chair resembles most other massage chairs today, Titan/Osaki made it available in black, brown, or taupe.
+So, while it will tend to stick out unless your home is decorated with a futuristic or sci-fi theme, it’s at least fairly easy to blend it with the prevailing color scheme in your home, and that’s a plus.

-Note that the chair is designed with space-saving technology built in, which means that you’ll only need 3″ of clearance between the seatback and whatever wall you place it near.
+Note that the chair is designed with space-saving technology, so you’ll only need 3″ of clearance between the seatback and whatever wall you place it near.
 This should make it easier to find a permanent home for it, which is another plus.

-Unfortunately, the Juno II has what we feel is a critical weakness.
+Unfortunately, the Juno II has a critical weakness.
 It only supports 220 pounds of user weight.
-Sure, if you weigh less than that, it won’t be an issue for you at all.
+It won’t be an issue if you weigh less than that.

 Osaki Amamedic Juno II black variant and its dimensions when sitting upright and when fully reclined